HumanCellAtlas/dcp-community/rfcs/text/0000-image-base-transcriptomics.md

 ### **User Stories**

-  - As a submitter, I want to upload directories of files representing an imaging experiment for storage in the DCP.
+  - As a submitter, I want to upload directories of files in SpaceTx Format representing an imaging experiment for storage in the DCP.

   - As a user with a keyboard, I want to identify images with a given